PKUFlyingPig/Self-learning-Computer-Science/README.md

 | --------------------------------------------- | -------- | ---------- |
 | [CMU CS15213: CASPP](http://csapp.cs.cmu.edu) | C        | 🌟🌟🌟🌟🌟      |

 This course is so well-known and I don't believe that you haven't heard about it before.
 Peking University has bought the copyright of this course so I took this course at school, but its official website has all the materials for you to complete the course.
-You can found course videos on Bilibili or Youtube.
+You can find course videos on Bilibili or Youtube.

-The most important part of this course is its 8 labs, and they are relatively hard comparing to the other labs in the above courses.
+The most important part of this course is its 8 labs, but the labs are relatively hard comparing to the other labs in the above courses.

 p.s.
 I was the TA for this course in 2020, and this repository is somewhat created for my seminar students.
 Thanks for their excellence to drive me to write this long long README : )